"There are no seven wonders of the world in the eyes of a child. There are seven million." ~ Walt Streightiff

 Wild Things share some of their indoor and verandah spaces at different times throughout the day with the Rainbow Fish group depending on the activities occurring.
 There is ample indoor space spread across 3 different sized rooms (fully air-conditioned) and a large verandah space.
 The children in the Wild Things love our beautiful large playground and outside exploration spaces.

 There are 5 permanent educators that make up our wonderful Wild Things team.
-The team is led by Chantelle who holds a Diploma of Early Childhood, and is currently studying a Bachelor of Early Childhood Teaching, and has 5+ years experience with children of all ages.
-Kate, who holds a Certificate III and has almost completed her Diploma studies.
-Kate has been working at NT Explorers since we opened in 2013!
-Susanne who holds a Diploma with 20+ years experience.
-Lizzy, who is currently studying her Certificate III, and Kriss who holds a Diploma of Early Childhood with 10+ years experience.
+The team is led by Brooke who holds a Diploma of Early Childhood, and has 10+ years experience with children of all ages.
+Brooke was previously the Lead Educator of our Gumnut Babies group.
+Kate, who holds a Diploma studies and has been working at NT Explorers since we opened in 2013!
+Ari holds a Diploma and has 5+ years experience.
+Lizzy, holds a Certificate III, and Jess has a Cert III an is currently Diploma of Early Childhood with 6+ years experience.

 Children's learning and development is documented daily and includes information about children’s thinking, understandings and interests, evidence of creations, interactions and conversations, friendships and relationships, and developmental milestones.
 This information is summarised in an E-Book that is provided to families at the end of each Term.
 Children’s progress is referenced against the Learning Outcomes set out in the Early Years Learning Framework.
 Photos are displayed throughout the room of activities and experiences that have been enjoyed at the centre.